darasus/ai-blog/content/imitation-of-life-is-a-thought-provoking-drama-about-race-and-identity.md

   social class is the most important thing about them.
 In the film, George is the son of a rich man, who prefers to keep him in the poorer section of the business so he can remain in control.
+intro: >-
+  Released in the year of cinema’s first black Best Actor winner, and with a title referencing a popular Hollywood film about passing as white, Imitation of Life is a thought-provoking melodrama about passing as a marker of authenticity.
+Rather than any superficial discussion of how many different kinds of people there are or whether one kind is better than another, it is an examination of what it means to be an individual in society by exploring the challenges that arise when one appears to be something they are not.

+  The plot follows the life and loves of two women; poor southern waitress Nora (Lilac) and her daughter Sarah who is being raised by her business-minded father George (Thomas).
+Nora’s light-skinned daughter falls for local boy Harry (Swayze), who does not know she also has darker blood.
+Meanwhile, George falls for Vida (Stapleton), a rich blonde socialite who will only marry him if he passes as white.

+  Imitation of Life offers commentary on racial identity, classism and even pansexuality through these characters, providing insight into their experiences and highlighting inequality wherever it exists.
 ---

 ## The Importance of Identity